Skip to main content

 To achieve this, a combination of a 0ms wait time and splitting the press and release between a &macro_pause_for_release is used:

-Layer + Modifier
+Layer + modifier

 /**